schibsted/jslt/README.md

 2018, performing about 9 billion transforms per day, and many times more queries.

+## Building JSLT

+To build JSLT, run `./gradlew build` or `./gradlew shadowJar`.

+To run the tests: `./gradlew check`.

+There is a `pom.xml` file, but Maven is not used for building JSLT, and the file is not intended to work.
+It's only there to make Github dependency tracking work.

 ## More information

 Developing a language for JSON processing: [video of